whispir/api/source/includes/_messages.md

 ###Whispir's support of Rich (HTML) Emails

-> Demonstration of a Rich (HTML) Email with an attachment
+> Demonstration of a Plain Text Email with an attachment

 ```xml
 HTTP 1.1 POST https://api.whispir.com/messages?apikey=<yourkey>